edemko/nanopass/README.md

 # Nanopass in Haskell

-The original [Nanopass Compiler Framework](https://nanopass.org/) is a domain-specific language embedded in Racket (Scheme), which aids in the construction of maintainable compilers.
+The original [Nanopass Compiler Framework](https://nanopass.org/) is a domain-specific language embedded in Racket (a Scheme dialect), which aids in the construction of maintainable compilers.
 Its advantages stem from its ability to:
   * concisely define a series (in fact, a graph) of slightly-different languages by describing _modifications_ to other intermediate languages, and